-Brush fire erupts in SoCal; evacs issued, arson suspected
+Cranston Fire prompts evacuations in Riverside County's Idyllwild

 RELATED: Safety tips to remember when returning home after wildfire

 The rapidly spreading blaze, dubbed the Cranston Fire, ignited around noon.
 The fire burned near Highway 74 between Hemet and Mountain Center, according to San Bernardino National Forest officials.
+It later jumped Highway 243 as it continued to spread.

-The fire quickly grew to 800 acres and continued to spread, officials said.
-Mandatory evacuation orders were issued for parts of southwest Idyllwild.
 Authorities told Eyewitness News that approximately 600 homes were threatened by the blaze.

 The following roads were closed due to the fire: